Skip to content

 NMIN HQP Network (NHN)

-The NMIN HQP Network (NHN) is a student-led organization comprising NMIN research trainees and new professionals in all fields of nanomedicine-related research.
-The NHN fosters networking, knowledge exchange and professional skill development among Highly Qualified Personnel (HQP)—students, trainees, research staff and young professionals—working in the field of nanomedicines.
+The former NMIN HQP Network (NHN) was a student-led organization comprising NMIN research trainees and new professionals in all fields of nanomedicine-related research.
+The NHN fostered networking, knowledge exchange and professional skill development among Highly Qualified Personnel (HQP)—students, trainees, research staff and young professionals—working in the field of nanomedicines.

-Governance: The NHN is headed by an Executive Committee comprised of NMIN HQP who play a leadership role in the planning and realization of NMIN’s HQP programs, activities and other opportunities.
+Governance: The NHN was headed by an Executive Committee comprised of NMIN HQP who played a leadership role in the planning and realization of NMIN’s HQP programs, activities and other opportunities.

-Membership eligibility: Trainees and new professionals working on NMIN-funded research projects automatically become NMIN HQP and NHN members.
-Trainees and new professionals not directly involved in NMIN research, but training or working in the field of nanomedicine research, may apply to join the NHN.
-Applicants must be working in Canada and be affiliated with a Canadian institution.
+Membership eligibility: Trainees and new professionals working on NMIN-funded research projects automatically became NMIN HQP and NHN members.
+Trainees and new professionals not directly involved in NMIN research, but training or working in the field of nanomedicine research, could apply to join the NHN.
+Applicants had to be working in Canada and be affiliated with a Canadian institution.

-Benefits of membership include the eligibility to apply for a range of capacity-building opportunities, including:
+Benefits of membership included the eligibility to apply for a range of capacity-building opportunities, including:

-For details about current opportunities, download the NMIN HQP Program Factsheet and/or contact Divya Rao, Manager, HQP Programs & Network Events, at: divyarao@nanomedicines.ca
+For details about current opportunities, contact Divya Rao, Manager, HQP Programs & Network Events, at: divyarao@nanomedicines.ca

 0